-Two factor authentication is one of those Joomla!
-3.2 improvements which can and will improve security.
-This is because by enabling two factor authentication, it is practically impossible for a hacker to use a brute-force attack to guess the details of your Joomla! username and password.
+Joomla two-factor authentication is one of those Joomla project improvements which can and will improve security.
+This is because by enabling two-factor authentication, it is practically impossible for a hacker to use a brute-force attack to guess the details of your Joomla! username and password.

-This is particulary important for the administrator part of the website, which ensures that attacks which try to guess your password can never be successful.
+This is particularly important for the administrator part of the website, which ensures that attacks that try to guess your password can never be successful.
 Incidentally, if you want to strongly secure your Joomla website, whilst making it faster, you should read this.

 What is Joomla Two Factor Authentication?

-Joomla Two factor authentication is an additional layer of security, which creates a temporary (time-based) password which is unique to a specific username and your website.
+Joomla 3 two-factor authentication is an additional layer of security, which creates a temporary (time-based) password that is unique to a specific username and your website.
 The key gets discarded (and becomes invalid after literally a few seconds).
-If you don't have access to this temporary password or secret key, you won't be able to login.
+If you don't have access to this temporary password or secret key, you won't be able to log in.

 If you want to make your website more secure, in terms of login credentials, 2FA is the way to go.